Risk Framework

 We regularly have our work audited by the top auditors in the industry.

-DeFi insurance is available to offer smart contract coverage as an optional add-on service for OUSD holders through Nexus Mutual and UnoRe.
+DeFi insurance is available to offer smart contract coverage as an optional add-on service for OUSD holders through Nexus Mutual, Lunos, and OpenCover.
+Super OETH depeg insurance is available through OpenCover.
+OS exploit or oracle manipulation insurance is available through Safura.

 Code reviews involving our smart contracts are incredibly rigorous.
 We require at least two engineers to review each change with a detailed checklist and we prioritize security reviews over new feature development.